RamyaViju/LN_HW_3/README.md

 Question 1 has 2 parts and each of these parts have been implemeted as separate python scripts.

 ## **1) q1.py :**
+	A script that:
-			a.
-Lists all MAC addresses and IP addresses of the all interfaces of running VMs
+		a. lists all MAC addresses and IP addresses of the all interfaces of running VMs
-			b.
-Resolve all IP and MAC conﬂicts and update the conﬁguration of each VM
+		b. resolves all IP and MAC conﬂicts and update the conﬁguration of each VM

 ## **Execution:**
       python q1.py